aprnit/DS-Capstone/README.md

 # DS-Capstone

-R adn RMD files for the Data Science: CYO CAPSTONE (HarvardX - PH125.9x) project for completion of Data Science Professional Certificate from HarvardX through EDX
+R and RMD files for the Data Science: CYO CAPSTONE (HarvardX - PH125.9x) project for completion of Data Science Professional Certificate from HarvardX through EDX
 Author: Nitin Sinha
 Date: May 2, 2019